lgibelli/singularity-docs/container_recipes.rst

     }

 You’ll notice some other labels that are captured automatically from the build process.
-You can read more about labels and metadata `here <https://singularity-userdoc.readthedocs.io/en/latest/environment_and_metadata.html>`_.
+You can read more about labels and metadata :ref:`here <environment-and-metadata>`.

 %environment
 ------------